Electronic Books, Papers, Documents, and Texts

 La BitBlioteca "comprises texts mainly in Spanish, though it doesn't exclude texts in French, English and other languages."

-The Making of America digital library, sponsored by Cornell University and the University of Michigan, contains over 12,000 volumes of 19th century US books and journals.
+The Making of America Digital Library, sponsored by Cornell University and the University of Michigan, contains over 200 "monograph volumes and over 100,000 journal articles with 19th century imprints."

 MIT Press Ebooks Library contains ebooks on subjects such as computer science and programming, artificial intelligence, information theory and technology, and electrical engineering.